10clicks/10clicks.org/README.md

 ## Description

 The site is built on the Deno framework and deployed through Deno Deploy.
-Our codebase is hosted here, on github.
+Our codebase is hosted here, on GitHub.

 ## Getting Started